citusdata/citus_docs/develop/api_udf.rst

 2. Wait until the command finishes
 3. Remove the node

-When draining multiple nodes it's recommended to use :ref:`rebalance_table_shards` instead:
+When draining multiple nodes it's recommended to use :ref:`rebalance_table_shards` instead.
+Doing so allows Citus to plan ahead and move shards the minimum number of times.

 1. Run this for each node that you want to remove: